 Childcare Updates: The State of Vermont and Let's Grow Kids have developed a web form to more easily collect information to connect the families of essential workers with childcare in schools and licensed childcare programs that are operating to provide services now through April 6, 2020, while school dismissal and general childcare service closures are in effect.
 Families can also call 2-1-1 ext.
 6 or 1-877-705-9008 to speak to a childcare referral specialist.
 Childcare programs with questions should call or email the Child Development Division: 800-649-2642 (option 3).

-Are you a non-profit who relies on essential volunteers?
+Essential Volunteers - are you a non-profit who relies on essential volunteers?
 Be sure volunteers are aware of this Best Practices checklist - you can also print and post in areas where essential volunteers are working.

-MyFreeTaxes Support - Per Governor Scott’s Executive Order to avoid all non-essential close contact situations through April 15th, we will be postponing all in-person tax appointments made with Steve Williams.
+MyFreeTaxes Support - Per Governor Scott’s Executive Order to avoid all non-essential close contact situations through May 15th, we will be postponing all in-person tax appointments made with Steve Williams.
 The IRS has extended the filing deadline until July 15, and if you had an appointment with Steve, he will reach out to reschedule with you once the governor lifts the restriction.
 If you'd like to try working on your taxes yourself from home, please go to MyFreeTaxes.com.
 You're also welcome to email Steve at email@example.com.